Listen to audio version of this article

 “The problem with going to the ballot in NJ is we don’t have initiative and referendum,” Bill Caruso told InsiderNJ.
 “Instead, the ballot initiative to amend the constitution will not include clarity on protections for children, racial and social justice provisions, tax rate, scope of licensure provisions, municipal oversight, etc. And, the lack of these details leave too many open questions for voters making passage dubious.
 This is a bad idea.”

-Senate President Steve Sweeney knows legalizing cannabis via constitutional referendum is a bad idea.
-A state senator from Colorado warned as much when a delegation of NJ pols when out went to investigate Colorado’s cannabis market.
+Senate President Steve Sweeney knows marijuana legalization via constitutional referendum is a bad idea.
+A state senator from Colorado warned as much when a delegation of NJ politicians went to investigate Colorado’s marijuana market.
 Sweeney was there.
 So was I. So let’s roll back those transcripts, shall we?

 “Our constitutional amendments are too detailed and inflexible,” Colorado State Sen. Pat Steadman warned.
 “It would be much preferable to address this issue through statute.
 I would eliminate most of what’s in our constitution and move it all to statute, retaining only the most basic concepts of a right to use, possess, and cultivate and directions to the legislature for creating a regulatory framework for businesses in this industry.”